 A report is divided into chapters, which are themselves divided into sections.
-An initial capital is used to cross-reference other parts of a report (e.g. Chapter 3, Annex 1, Section 3.1, Section 3.1.1).
-It is important to always structure your report in this way.
+Use an initial capital to cross reference other parts of a report (e.g. Chapter 3, Annex 1, Section 3.1, Section 3.1.1).
+It is important to structure your report this way as a rule.